KxSystems/docs/docs/ref/progressors.md

 `/` `\`

-A progressor is an extender that takes a map as argument and derives a function that evaluates the map, first on the first item/s of its right argument/s, then on the results of **successive** evaluations.
+A progressor is an extender that takes a map as argument and derives an extension that evaluates the map, first on the first item/s of its right argument/s, then on the results of **successive** evaluations.

 There are two progressors, Scan and Over.
 They have the same syntax and perform the same computation.
 But where the extensions of Scan return the result of each evaluation, those of Over return only the last result.